sheljohn/ndArray/README.md

 	*/

-	// Crate new Matlab output
+	// Crate a new 4-dimensional Matlab output
-	out[0] = mxCreateNumericArray( 4, (const int*) size, mx_type<short>::id, mxREAL );
+	// NOTE: look how mx_type can be used here out[0] = mxCreateNumericArray( 4, (const int*) size, mx_type<short>::id, mxREAL );

 	// Assign output to new ndArray
-	ndArray<short,4> B( out[0] );
+	// NOTE: if we want to assign the values of the output, the value type should NOT be const! ndArray<short,4> B( out[0] );

+	// Copy the values of A
+	// NOTE: because B was created with the same number of elements,
-	// Deep copy of A without reallocation because they have the same dimensions B.copy( A );
+	// this will not incur any memory reallocation B.copy( A );
 }
 ```